 How does it make you feel?

 How does it make you feel?
 Smoking gives you a hit of nicotine, which is the addictive substance in tobacco.
 Nicotine is a stimulant which raises your heart rate and blood pressure.
-First time smokers often feel sick and dizzy.
+First time smokers often feel sick and dizzy when they inhale nicotine for the first time.

 Many smokeres believe that smoking tobacco helps them to relax and handle stress.
 But smoking actually increases anxiety and tension.
 Smoking interferes with certain chemicals in the brain.
 When a smoker hasn't had a cigarette for a while, the craving for another one makes them feel irritable and anxious.
-These feelings can be temporarily relieved when they light up a cigarette.
-So smokers associate the improved mood with smoking.
+These feelings can be temporarily relieved when they light up a cigarette which is why smokers associate their improved mood with smoking.

-In fact, it's the effects of smoking itself that's likely to have caused the anxiety in the first place.
-Cutting out smoking improves your mood and reduces anxiety and stress.
+In fact, it's the effects of smoking itself that has more likely to have caused the anxiety in the first place.
+Cutting out smoking not only improves your mood but also reduces anxiety and stress.

 Physical health risks